anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 Target host names need to follow the requirements for host names.
-By those requirements, it is not permitted to use ":" in target host names, for example as part of MAC or IP address based host names. instance names do not share this limitation, but it SHOULD be useful to pick the same host name requirements based encoding format for both type of DNS RR nams when using encoded addresses in them.
-For example by replacing ":" as commonly used with "-".
+By those requirements, it is not permitted to use ":" in target host names, for example as part of MAC or IP address based host names.
+Instance names do not share these syntactical limitation.
+For operational simplicity, instance names SHOULD be constructed in the same manner as target hostnames in an implementation.
+For example by replacing ":" with "-".

 If the responder needs to indicate different sockets for different (set of) variations, for example, when operating as a Join Proxy, according to {{proxy}}, then it needs to signal for each socket a